 - Evil Laugh: He has a very creepy chuckle (which is only compounded by his raspy, grating voice).

 - Evil Sounds Raspy: His voice is consistently rough and gravelly.

-- Genuine Human Hide: While it only appears in a brief flash on camera, he sports a mask made of stitched-together human skin (see above).
+- Genuine Human Hide: While it only appears in a brief flash on camera, he sports a mask made of stitched-together human skin taken from his victims (see above).

 - In-Series Nickname: The Hooks Killer (Hooks for short).
 He's also known as The Killer, The Monster, The Comshine Carver, and Marty.